-- + Use macOS 10.12.6 Sierra or 10.13 High Sierra if possible.
-MacOS 10.14 Mojave is also OK. - + Disable any screen-savers. - + Disable File Sharing and Remote Management unless you intend to use them: - If you want to use Screen Sharing from Director/Remote to Mbox, enable Remote Management (not Screen Sharing).
-Make sure to enable VNC connection and enter the desired password. - If you want to use File Sharing between a remote computer and the Mbox server, make sure to enable SMB file sharing.
-You can also enable AFP file sharing, but AFP is not available when using High Sierra with APFS drives; SMB must be used instead. - + Turn off automatic software updates. - + Disable Spotlight on all connected hard-drives by placing them in the Privacy table. - + Set Energy Saver settings to disable computer and display sleep, and to stop hard-drives from being put to sleep. - + If using a laptop with two graphics modes, disable automatic switching (use max performance). - + Disable Time Machine. - + Disconnect the computer from the internet. - + Disable Mission Control functions and keyboard shortcuts and make sure that the "Displays have separate Spaces" pref is not checked. - + Turn off FileVault and Firewall. - + Turn off automatic date and time setting. - + Quit all other applications and disable unnecessary background processes!
+- + Use macOS 10.13 High Sierra or macOS 10.14 Mojave.
+Catalina and Big Sur are OK, but provide no benefits at present time. - + Disable any screen-savers. - + Disable File Sharing and Remote Management unless you intend to use them: - If you want to use Screen Sharing from Director/Remote to Mbox, enable Remote Management (not Screen Sharing).
+Make sure to enable VNC connection and enter the desired password. - If you want to use File Sharing, make sure to enable SMB file sharing.
+You can also enable AFP file sharing, but AFP is not available when using macOS 10.13 or newer with APFS drives. - + Turn off automatic software updates. - + Disable Spotlight on all connected hard-drives by placing them in the Privacy table. - + Set Energy Saver settings to disable computer and display sleep, and to stop hard-drives from being put to sleep. - + If using a laptop with two graphics modes, disable automatic switching (use max performance). - + Disable Time Machine. - + Disconnect the computer from the internet. - + Disable Mission Control functions and keyboard shortcuts and make sure that the "Displays have separate Spaces" pref is not checked. - + Turn off FileVault and Firewall. - + Turn off automatic date and time setting. - + Quit all other applications and disable unnecessary background processes!